ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### Peace, Love, and CRUD: Finding Calm in the Chaos with Ruby, AI, and a Little Garden Magic
 Tia Anderson
-> An app that brings together journaling, gardening, and recipes to promote peace of mind.
+> This talk matters because we are enduring death by a thousand quiet cuts.
+The world asks us to go faster while our spirits beg us to slow down.
+Emotional exhaustion has become the norm, but it doesn't have to be.
+I built Peace of Mind not just with Rails, but with urgency and heart.
+As a newer dev and RailsConf Scholar, I've lived the tension between burnout and beauty.
+Choosing peace...in our work, our lives, and our code creates ripples.
+It starts with one.
+One you.
+One me.

+Congratulations to Tia Anderson on her first conference talk!! 🎉 Tia and I both did lightning talks at RailsConf, and I was really happy to be able to support and encourage her in her first talk.
-Congratulations to Tia Anderson on her first conference talk!! 🎉 She's been working on pom, an app that brings together journaling, gardening, and recipes to promote peace of mind.
+She's been working on pom, an app that brings together journaling, gardening, and recipes to promote peace of mind.

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/peace-love-and-crud-finding-calm-in-the-chaos-with-ruby-ai-and-a-little-garden-magic)*